 Micah Berman holds a joint appointment with The Ohio State University Moritz College of Law and the College of Public Health.
 His research explores the intersection between public health research and legal doctrine, with a focus on tobacco policy.
-He has published articles in a number of leading journals including the Georgetown Law Journal, Tobacco Control, and the American Journal of Public Health.
-In 2014, he was selected by the Robert Wood Johnson Foundation to participate in its Future of Public Health Law Education faculty fellowship program.
+His current project, funded by the National Cancer Institute, seeks to support the FDA’s regulation of tobacco by developing a comprehensive framework for evaluating product risks.

 Professor Berman has also been engaged in public health policy development at the federal level.
 He has served as an advisor to the Food and Drug Administration’s Center for Tobacco Products and as a member of the National Institutes of Health’s Council of Public Representatives.

-Before entering academia, Berman was a trial attorney with the U.S. Department of Justice’s Antitrust Division and an associate with the law firm Stinson Morrison Hecker LLP (now Stinton Leonard Street LLP).
-He received a JD with honors from Stanford Law School and a BA with highest honors in Public Policy from Brandeis University.
+Before discovering his passion for public health, Berman was a trial attorney with the U.S. Department of Justice’s Antitrust Division and an associate with the law firm Stinson Morrison Hecker LLP (now Stinson Leonard Street LLP).
+He received a JD with distinction from Stanford Law School and a BA with highest honors in Public Policy from Brandeis University.

 Public Health Journals:

 Seiber EE; Berman ML.
 Medicaid expansion and ACA repeal: evidence from Ohio.
 American Journal of Public Health 2017;107(6):889-892.